coppergold2/BBattleShip/README.md

 Built with React and Node JS
+1. 'npm install' to install required packages

-Try npm start to run
+2. 'npm start' to run